-A thesis that is a truism (i.e. an obvious statement not worth arguing): "Television Commercials attempt to sell their products to the largest possible audience."
+A thesis that is a truism:

+"Television Commercials attempt to sell their products to the largest possible audience."

-A thesis that is too broad (i.e. too confusing and too much to discuss):
+A thesis that is too broad:

 "Several tactics are used to entice consumers to buy the advertised product."
 (This thesis is likely to produce an essay that is simply a shopping list of examples, dull both for the writer and reader.)